 Depending on the circumstances of your auto accident, you might be able to pursue a claim against a negligent and reckless driver.

-An experienced Michigan car accident attorney at Buckfire Law will gather evidence and pursue a thorough claim to demand the compensation you deserve.
+An experienced Michigan head-on collision accident attorney at Buckfire Law will gather evidence and pursue a thorough claim to demand the compensation you deserve.

 While head-on car crashes are not as common as other types of accidents in Michigan, they often result in some of the most significant and potentially life-threatening injuries to motorists and passengers.
 These injuries might include: